-Your piano was a considerable investment and you are probably aware how much the humidity level fluctuations will damage and shorten its longevity!
-So, when your piano tuner recommends the addition of a Dampp Chaser system (also called Piano Life Saver) for your piano, the following facts will help you to make an informed decision.
+Your piano was a considerable investment, and you probably already know that fluctuations in humidity can damage it and shorten its life!
+So, when your piano tuner recommends the addition of a Dampp-Chaser system (also called the Piano Life Saver) for your piano, the following facts will help you to make an informed decision.

-Piano owners are also unanimous about this: since its installation, tuning is more stable and the piano sounds and plays better.
-The other good news is that their piano will last twice as long!
+Piano owners are also unanimous about this: since having the system installed, the tunings are more stable and the piano sounds and plays better.
+The other good news is that the piano will last twice as long!

 Why does the installation of the Dampp Chaser system require a professional piano technician?

-The Dampp Chaser Corporation provides training and certification to help piano technicians evaluate the system’s relevance according to any given environment.
-Therefore, the company will not sell its products directly to the consumers who would prefer to install the device by themselves.
-This policy ensures that systems are properly installed based on the piano conditions, its location and specific requirements.
+The Dampp-Chaser Corporation provides training and certification to help piano technicians evaluate the system’s relevance in any given environment.
+Therefore, the company will not sell its products directly to anyone who would prefer to install the device themselves.
+This policy ensures that the company’s systems are properly installed, based on the condition of the piano, its location and its specific requirements.

-For these reasons, a professional installation is required for the five-year warranty coverage.
+For these reasons, a professional installation is required in order to obtain the five-year warranty coverage.

 Of course, the ideal environment for a musical instrument would be a museum, with its perfectly controlled atmosphere!
-If your house is fitted with such a climatic control system, you actually don’t need a Piano Life Saver device.
-In fact, how many homeowners keep the air conditioning system working rigorously all summer long?
+If your house is fitted with such a climate control system, you really don’t need a Piano Life Saver device.
+But if you stop and think about it, how many homeowners keep their air conditioning system working continuously all summer long?

-Benefits of keeping a constant humidity level in your piano
+Benefits of keeping the humidity level in your piano constant

-Few places on Earth naturally offer favourable conditions for pianos.
-Close to the sea, salty air and humidity cause much damage to wood-based instruments.
-Have you ever seen one of these pianos in Cuban hotels?
-On the other hand, the need for heating our homes during winter-time, due to the alternation of seasons under our Nordic climate, is as much problematic to piano care and maintenance.
+Few places on Earth offer conditions that are favourable to pianos.
+Close to the sea, salty air and humidity cause much damage to instruments built of wood, wool and steel.
+Have you ever seen the pianos in Cuban hotels?
+Here in Canada, the need to heat our homes in winter and the changing seasons in our Nordic climate are the source of many of the problems faced in piano care and maintenance.